BenAllenUK/tippe.ru/report.md

 ## A for Database
 - We use SQLite
 - We have implemented SQL queries for finding and inserting data.
-- We implement advance SQL queries to cross query multiple tables to avoid the need for multiple requests.
+- We implement advanced SQL queries to cross query multiple tables to avoid the need for multiple requests.
 - We implemented complex SQL using transactions for the Upvoting system.
 ![alt text](report/database.png "Svg Demo")
 ## A for Dynamic Pages